 Define an application using application detection rules

-- Select Application detection & RUM.
-Under Application detection rules, you can view the list of defined rules.
-For each application defined the automated way, a detection rule is automatically generated and added to the end of the list.
-Rules are applied sequentially, with rules at the top of the list taking priority over lower rules.
+- In the Application detection rules section you can see the list of defined rules.
+For each application defined using the suggested approach, a detection rule is automatically generated and added to the end of the list.
+Rules are applied sequentially, with rules at the top of the list taking priority over rules listed further down.

 - Select Create application detection rule.
 Use the options offered on this page to create the appropriate detection rule for your application.